cyfyifanchen/louise-lu-backend/README.md

-# E-Commerence && Dashboard Admin
+# Dashboard

-Building a full-stack e-commerence with admin panel from scratch
+Building a full stack ecommerce from scratch.